xaviguasch/codewars-katas-collection/01-fundamentals--8-kyu/notes.md

 n167 - **Barking mad** Check alternative solution using classes, syntactic sugar.

 n171 - **Count words** WASN'T ABLE TO SOLVE IT AT FIRST TRY!!!!
 Failed at the edge cases, check solutions.

+n178 - **Take an Arrow to the knee, Functionally** Check out clever alternative solution